steveseguin/vdo.ninja/install.md

 #### Dealing with no SSL scenarios

 Internet-free deployments will also need to deal with private SSL certificates and any DNS secure context issues that may arise.
+VDO.Ninja relies on SSL for security, but without Internet, you'll need to create and use a private ceriticate that get added to your system's trusted certificate key chain.

+On Mac, you open the Keychain Access and add the cert to the Certificates section, allowing it always.
+It's a bit more work on PC, but Google is your friend there.
+There's also plenty of guides on using openssl to create a self-signed certiificates als.

-VDO.Ninja relies on SSL for security, but if you can't figure out how to do private SSL issuance, these SSL restrictions can be somewhat disabled at the browser's command-line or for localhost via the Chrome://flags settings.
+If you can't figure out how to do private SSL issuance, these SSL restrictions can be somewhat disabled at the browser's command-line or for localhost via the Chrome://flags settings.
 VDO.Ninja may complain about the lack of security if you take this approach though, but you can edit out those lines of code which trigger those warnings as needed.
 You may still need to issue an SSL certificate, self-signed or what not, but with these flags enabled it doesn't at least need to be valid.

 Setting it via command line on Windows,
 ```